Probate Q&A Series

 Understanding the Creditor Notice Period

-When someone dies in North Carolina, the clerk of superior court publishes a notice to creditors.
-The clerk mails this notice to known creditors and publishes it once a week for three consecutive weeks in a local newspaper.
-After the last publication, creditors have 90 days to file claims.
+When someone dies in North Carolina, the personal representative or collector publishes a notice to creditors.
+The personal representative or collector must also deliver or mail notice to known creditors.
+The notice is published once a week for four successive weeks in a newspaper qualified to publish legal advertisements.
+After the first publication, creditors generally have 90 days to present claims.
 This requirement follows N.C.
 Gen. Stat. § 28A-19-3, which sets the deadline for presenting claims against an estate.
-If a creditor misses this deadline, the court usually disallows the claim.
+If a creditor misses this deadline, the claim is generally barred as to claims covered by the statute.
 The personal representative then distributes assets without paying that debt.

 Creditors must submit a written, itemized claim.
 The personal representative reviews each claim and can object if it seems improper.
-If the representative objects, the court schedules a hearing to decide the claim’s validity and amount.
+If the representative objects, the claimant must commence a proceeding against the personal representative within the time allowed by law to pursue the claim.

 Overview of the Probate Fee Process

-In North Carolina, the clerk of superior court charges filing fees for all probate proceedings.
-The state sets these fees under N.C.
+In North Carolina, the clerk of superior court charges filing fees for probate proceedings, but the fees described below are not set by N.C.
 Gen. Stat. § 7A-304.
 Common fees include:

 Court services such as certified copies cost additional fees.
-Each certified copy runs $4, according to N.C.
-Gen. Stat. § 7A-305(1).
 The clerk collects these fees at filing and issues a receipt for the estate records.

 Why These Procedures Matter